What is your real name?

 This is for Muslims: The Name Muhammad (PBUH)

-I would like to remind my Muslim friends that the name Muhammad was given to the Prophet when he was born into a Pagan family (Pagan is not and should not be a derogatory term- it is an identity).
+I would like to remind my Muslim friends that the name Muhammad was given to him when he was born into a Pagan family (Pagan is not and should not be a derogatory term- it is an identity).

 However, at the age of 40, after pondering about life, religion, God, human suffering, and poverty, just as the Buddha did, Muhammad (PBUH) received revelations about the oneness of God, and the commonness of humanity despite the differences.
 He believed we were all from the same first couple placed in different communities, nations, and by extension into different religions.

-So, the Prophet announced the message about the accountability of one’s actions to a single creator, no one is going to go Scott free for the wrongs he or she does and getaway in this life, the law of karma would operate.
-The word Muslim simply meant a good citizen who subscribes to the practice of justice, accountability and cares for fellow humans.
-One who takes his responsiblity seriously and works on preserving and restoring harmony and balance among fellow humans and the environment.
+So, the Prophet announced the message about the accountability of one’s actions to a single creator, no one is going to go Scott free for the wrongs he or she does and get away in this life, the law of karma would operate.
+The word Muslim simply meant a good citizen who subscribes to the practice of justice, accountability and care for fellow humans.
+One who takes his responsibility seriously and works on preserving and restoring harmony and balance among fellow humans and the environment.

 Prophet Muhammad believed in freedom of faith and revealed God’s words – that there is no compulsion in faith (Quran 2:256) and he lived by his words.
 His Uncle Abu Talib remained a Pagan till his death, Muhammad with all the power he had, did not compel him to change his belief, it was an example to set to the world, that was the same with Jesus and others – but a small percentage of their followers become fanatics and compel others to change their faith, and now Hindus are doing the same nonsense.
 I continue to condemn conversion by force, it is wrong to force anyone to believe against his or her will.
 The Prophet was clear on that.

-The idea of a Hindu name, a Muslim name, Christian name, Buddhist name, or a Jewish name is a myth that has become a part of our culture and it works for ALL of us.
+There is no such thing as a Muslim name.
+Prophet Muhammad never gave a list of names calling them Muslim names.
+The idea of a Hindu name, a Muslim name, a Christian name, a Buddhist name, or a Jewish name is a myth that has become a part of our culture and it works for ALL of us.
 I would rather call it a cultural name; names that you are familiar with.
 You read the stories of great men and women who went out of their way to save the world, and as a part of the admiration, you name your kids with your favorite hero or heroine.